microsoft/coe-starter-kit/coe-cli/readme.md

 #### Azure

-Endure the user you run with has the the following permissions
+Ensure the user you run with has the the following permissions

 Component | Description
 --------- | ----------